feststelltaste/awesome-legacy-systems/readme.md

 ## Meetups

 - [Legacy & Innovation (Germany)](https://www.meetup.com/de-DE/legacy-innovation/) - a meetup that focuses on topics around legacy systems with plenty of experience reports and inspiring content from practioners.

+## Conferences

+- [The Legacy of SoCraTes](https://www.youtube.com/channel/UC0M37QolwmwobAY4Bt8Tszg) - an irregular online conference where speakers share their insights on how to approach legacy systems in a successful way.
+Plenty of talks from various directions make this ressource valuable for people tackling legacy systems.

 ## Courses